Optane002/Locator/README.md

 * Services like Serveo and Ngrok are banned in some countries such as Russia etc., so if it's banned in your country you may not get a URL, if not then first READ CLOSED ISSUES, if your problem is not listed, create a new issue.

 #Concept by Seeker(thewhiteh4t) - https://github.com/thewhiteh4t/seeker.git
-#Thank you for this tool concept and dependencies.There've lots improvements and changes done by me.Also i thought that there must be display your name too.that's why i put your name on my developments.
+#Thank you for this tool concept and dependencies.There've lots of improvements and changes done by me.Also i thought that there must be display your name too.that's why i put your name on my developments.
 #Thank You